muppet9010/Factorio-JD-Plays/README.md

 ==============

 All listed modes below "should" still just work, but only the top one was tested during most recent updates.
-All modes from before Factorio 1.1 have been removed from the active mod as part of upgrade to 1.1.
-The code is retained in a de-activated fashion, but would require updating and testing to re-enable.
+All modes from before Factorio 1.1 have been removed from the active mod as part of the upgrade to 1.1.
+The code is retained in a deactivated fashion, but would require updating and testing to re-enable.

 JD Spider Race
 ================

-A race by 2 teams to hunt down a massive hostile australian spider and kill it.
+A race by 2 teams to hunt down a massive hostile australian spider and kill it on a parallel frontier style map.
-Details found here: [Google Docs](https://docs.google.com/document/d/1MvcP3bVe1VIwInf3-35lQ6SMI4_8SvNg64u9Gb68C9Y)
+Details found here: [Google Docs](https://docs.google.com/document/d/1MvcP3bVe1VIwInf3-35lQ6SMI4_8SvNg64u9Gb68C9Y) Significant code contributions by AndrewReds.

 Easter Egg Suprise (2022)